marinfotache/Data-Processing-Analysis-Science-with-R/10 Basic Inferential Statistics/readme.txt

-References and examples/scripts on hypothesis testing in R, including some popular packages.
+References and examples/scripts on hypothesis testing in R, including some popular packages on inferential statistics.